apache/trafficcontrol/docs/source/api/cdns_name_snapshot.rst

 :contentRouters: An object containing keys which are the (short) hostnames of the Traffic Routers that serve requests for :term:`Delivery Service`\ s in this CDN

-	:api.port:  A string containing the port number on which the :ref:`tr-api` is served by this Traffic Router
+	:api.port:        A string containing the port number on which the :ref:`tr-api` is served by this Traffic Router via HTTP
+	:secure.api.port: A string containing the port number on which the :ref:`tr-api` is served by this Traffic Router via HTTPS (optional)
 	:fqdn:            This Traffic Router's Fully Qualified Domain Name (FQDN)
 	:httpsPort:       The port number on which this Traffic Router listens for incoming HTTPS requests
 	:ip:              This Traffic Router's IPv4 address
 	:ip6:             This Traffic Router's IPv6 address
 	:location:        The name of the Cache Group to which this Traffic Router belongs
 	:port:            The port number on which this Traffic Router listens for incoming HTTP requests
 	:profile:         The :ref:`profile-name` of the :term:`Profile` used by this Traffic Router
 	:status:          The health status of this Traffic Router

 		.. seealso:: :ref:`health-proto`